dart-lang/language/working/macros/feature-specification.md

 Macros may want the ability to evaluate constant expressions, in particular those found as arguments to metadata annotations.

-We expose this ability through the `DartObject evaluate(Code code)` api, which is available in all phases, with the following restrictions:
+We expose this ability through the `DartObject evaluate(Code code)` API, which is available in all phases, with the following restrictions:

 - No identifier in `code` may refer to a constant which refers to any